tatiananantes/skills-workshops/object_oriented_programming/extracting_a_class/README.md

 ## Extracting classes

+**Learning Objectives:**
+ - Know how to annotate code
+ - Spot indicators for similar behaviour in a class
+ - Extract a class to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)

+**Exercise:**
-1. Print out the code in `/exercise/lib/car.rb`
+1. Print out the code in `exercise/lib/car.rb`

 2. Diagram the current domain